 A water softener is effective in removing some of the most common contaminants found in the water supplied to homes in Hamilton, MA.
 The main culprits are the hard water minerals magnesium and calcium.
 You may also find iron & manganese.
 The EPA maximum allowable levels for iron as a secondary contaminant is .3 parts per million.
-The EPA maximum allowable level for manganese as a secondary contaminants is .05 parts per million.
+The EPA maximum allowable level for manganese as a secondary contaminant is .05 parts per million.
 Small amounts of these minerals can have large affects on your home’s water quality.

 See the following chart which categorizes the level of hard water: